budget-munchies/budget-munchies.github.io/index.md

 First, [install Meteor](https://www.meteor.com/install).

-Second, download this repository to your computer.
-You can download it as a zip file, or you can click the "Use as template" button to create your own copy of the system, then clone it to your local computer.
+Second, download [Budget Munchies Repository](https://github.com/budget-munchies/budget-munchies-project) to your computer using the green code button.
+You can download it as a zip file, or you can click open with GitHub desktop.

 Third, cd into the app/ directory of your local copy of the repo, and install third party libraries with: